SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 ### 📏 Kapton Tape

-Placed on back of IMU in stacked smol to avoid shorting out and damaging components.
+It is placed on the back of the IMU in the Stacked Smol to avoid shorting out and damaging components.

 <hr/>